-Registered orthopaedic technologists (ROTs) are health care professionals who assist the orthopaedic surgeon in the practice of medicine.
+Registered orthopedic technologists (ROTs) are health care professionals who assist orthopedic surgeons in the practice of medicine.
 The ROT is an expert in the complexity of plaster and synthetic cast application and has the skill to remove casts with care and fragility.

 ROTs are able to fit and adjust canes, crutches, walkers, slings, and other durable medical equipment as well as provide patient instruction on their proper use.
-Other important responsibilities of an ROT are the ability to apply braces, prosthetics, perform minor adjustments and repairs, as well as fabricate splints for various conditions under the direction of the orthopaedic surgeon.
+Other important responsibilities of a ROT are the ability to apply braces, and prosthetics, perform minor adjustments and repairs, as well as fabricate splints for various conditions under the direction of the orthopedic surgeon.

 Yanover “Yani” Letona, ROT